 Chapter Name: Matter Around Us

-Activity Name: Observing the force of attraction between the particles of the matter in Matter Around Us
+Activity Name: How small are the particles of a matter? in Matter Around Us

 Step by Step Procedure: